jubako/jubako/spec/directory.rst

 EntryStore tail is a block.

 If lowest bit of flag is 0, the whole data is a block.
-If lowest bit of flag is 1, each entry in the block.
+If lowest bit of flag is 1, each entry data is a block.

 Variant